nzw0301/nzw0301.github.io/index.md

 ----

-`Red Green Black and White` means a name of fictional scientist: _Shiki Magata_.
+`Red Green Black and White` means a name of fictional scientist: _MAGATA Shiki_.